DvirKakun/Battleship-War-Game/README.md

 Open the dist folder and launch the game in your browser.

-Deployment
+Deployment -
 This project is deployed using Netlify.
 To check out the live version of the game, visit: https://battleship-war.netlify.app

-Project Structure
+Project Structure -
 The project is divided into three main sections:

 Start_Screen/: Handles the game's welcome screen and initial setup.
 Strategy_Panel/: Contains the logic for ship placement before starting the game.
 Play_Game/: Manages the actual gameplay where players and the computer take turns firing at each other's ships.

-Built With
+Built With -
 JavaScript: For game logic and interactions
 HTML: To structure the game interface
 CSS: For layout and styling
 Parcel: For bundling the project files

-Credits:
+Credits -
 Art By Nicole Marie T